Crude sexual comments by Freddie are both the first and last lines of the movie.

 The Cameo: Melora Walters, who starred in each of P.T.
 Anderson's first three films, here can be heard singing "A Tisket, A Tasket" in the scene in Phoenix where Dodd yells at Helen (Laura Dern) for questioning his new book.

 Chekhov's Skill: Freddie's past as a mall photographer gets used to make official publicity photos for the Cause.
-It's pretty much the only useful thing we see Freddie do for Dodd.
+It's pretty much the only constructive thing we see Freddie do for Dodd.

 Church of Happyology: Lancaster Dodd is the charismatic leader of a California cult called "The Cause".
 Anderson admitted to drawing on the early history of Scientology for the movie but also said The Cause is just the backdrop for a character study.
 Much of the doctrine of The Cause is clearly lifted from Scientology, and Dodd resembles L. Ron Hubbard as well.